V4Fire/Client/src/components/base/b-virtual-scroll/README.md

       No data
 ```

 5. The `done` slot allows you to display different content when the component has finished loading and rendering all the data.
+The `done` slot
+will be displayed after `lifecycleDone` event is fired.

 ```
 < b-virtual-scroll